rack2cloud/hidden-cost-models/README.md

 A candidate qualifies as a Hidden Cost Model only if **all four** of the following hold:

 1. **Architecturally created.** The cost is produced by an architectural decision or structural pattern — not by an operational mistake, a vendor error, or a one-time event.
-2. **Invisible at decision time.** The cost is not visible through normal procurement, budgeting, operational, or governance review processes at the time the decision creating it is made.
+2. **Invisible at decision time — model-absent, not merely unmonitored.** The cost is not represented in the procurement, budgeting, operational, or governance review *models* used to evaluate the decision that creates it.
+This is a stronger claim than "nobody happened to look": a cost that existing instrumentation could in principle surface with a better dashboard is a visibility gap, not a Hidden Cost Model.
+A cost whose driving mechanism has no representation in any review model at all — because that model was built around a different assumption entirely — is the target of this taxonomy.
+Test: could a more thorough version of the *existing* review process have caught this, or does catching it require a different review model altogether?
+If the former, it fails this criterion.
 3. **Consequence precedes recognition.** The organization experiences the consequence before it recognizes the dependency that produced it.
 4. **Generalizable.** The mechanism generalizes across technologies and vendors — it is not specific to one implementation.

 All four must hold.
 A candidate that fails any one of them is not a Hidden Cost Model, regardless of how architecturally interesting or costly it is.

+**Guardrail:** Criterion 2's model-absence framing explains the *mechanism* of invisibility — it does not redefine the taxonomy.
+Cost remains load-bearing in Criterion 1.
+A mechanism that is invisible to every existing decision model but has no cost dimension at all does not qualify; decision-model blindness is the reason a genuine Hidden Cost Model stays hidden, not an alternate criterion that can substitute for cost.

 ![Hidden Cost Model Qualification Test — four sequential gates showing a passing mechanism versus a false positive stopped at gate two](https://www.rack2cloud.com/wp-content/uploads/2026/08/hidden-cost-model-qualification-test.jpg)

 ### Common False Positives

 A taxonomy without a documented miss case expands until it swallows everything.
-These are candidates that look like a fit and aren't:
+These are candidates that look like a fit and aren't.
+The BMC firmware RCE signal below is the taxonomy's current documented miss case — no additional negative example is required to consider the qualification test calibrated, though a Criterion-2-specific miss (architecturally created, generalizable, consequence-precedes-recognition, but still visible to existing models) would be useful future calibration if one surfaces.

 | Candidate | Why It Fails |
 |---|---|